urgent-learner/mlentary/README.md

-# mlentary
+# An open-source effort for a book on machine learning.

-quasi-open-source introductory book about machine learning, emphasis on geometry and modern concepts
+A quasi-open-source introductory book on machine learning, focusing on geometry and modern concepts!